aglis-lab/weasel/docs/ROAD_NOTE.md

 - [ ] Global Variable or Value
 - [ ] Add Variable Reference Type (Less Used, ignore it for a moment)
 - [ ] Create LSP for Weasel
+- [ ] Print AST as a JSON for debuggind purpose (NOT VERY IMPORTANT)

 ## Flow for struct inside function